jejjohnson/research_journal_v2/notes/extremes/evt_dists/pp.md

 $$

 We have a vector which has the counts per unit time.
+According to the traditional PP, we can define out assumptions as:
+1. The number of events in any two disjoint intervals are independent
+2. The number of events in any interval $[a,b]$ for $0\leq t_0 < t_1 \leq T$ follows a Poisson distribution with rate $\lambda(t_1-t_0)$.
+3. The inter-event times are iid rv that follow the exponential distribution with a rate parameter, $\lambda$.

 Let's let our intensity function $\lambda^*(t)$ be a constant parameter with no dependence on time.

 $$